becketalservices/beas-cnx-cloud/docs/AWS/chapter5.md

 The customizer file store was created earlier: [3.2 Create the customizer persistent storage](chapter3.html#32-create-the-customizer-persistent-storage).

 **Attention: When you plan to use the monitoring stack (ELK) which comes with the component pack, do not place the ElasitcSearch data volumes on EFS.
-EFS has a limit of 256 locks per application which will be exceeded every night causing ElasticSearch to hang.**
+EFS has a limit of 256 open files per process which will be exceeded every night causing ElasticSearch to hang.**

 In your test environment you could use the AKS default store as persistent storage.
 This will create additional virtual hard disks that get attached to your worker nodes as required.
 This attachment process takes up to 1 minute and when a node becomes unresponsive, the disks must be detached manually before they can get attached to a working node.
 As alternative you can use AWS EFS as persistent storage.
 This is much more loosely coupled to your infrastructure but probably slower.
 The es-pvc-backup persistent volume must be placed on a NFS file share as the local disks do not support "ReadWriteMany" access mode.
 The helm chart from below places the persistent volume on the same volume as any other.
 In case you selected a storage class that does not support "ReadWritMany", you need to delete this persistent volume and create it manually again on the efs storage.